 Statute of limitation of cartel damage claims: the German Federal Supreme Court (BGH) rules in favour of claimants

-Are damage claims for antitrust violations dating from before July 2005 statute-barred?
+The enery sector is not spared from antitrust violations.
+On the contrary, in the past years the European Commission has fined several cartel agreements in this sector (e.g. Gas insulated switchgear, Power transformers, Power Cables).
+The question, whether damage claims for antitrust violations dating from before July 2005 are statute-barred, is therefore also relevant for potential claiments in the energy field.
 In July 2005, a new norm in the German Law on Restraints of Competition (GWB) entered into force, according to which the statute of limitation does not continue to run after a cartel proceeding has been initiated.
 Whether this provision (§ 33 sec.
 5 GWB 2005) also applies to antitrust violations before that time, was for a long time very controversial.
 Now the Federal Supreme Court (BGH) has finally put an end to this dispute (judgment of 12.6.2018, KZR 56/16 – Grauzementkartell II): Even in “old cases”, the claims of cartel victims are not time-barred during the cartel authorities and any subsequent judicial appeal proceedings.

 The decision was originally expected at the end of February of this year, but then it was postponed to 12.6.2018.
 It was long-awaited because it is of paramount importance for the private enforcement of antitrust law, even beyond the specific case, for example for damage claims due to the truck, rail or sugar cartel.
 If the BGH judged otherwise, according to estimates, around half of the potential claims for damages in connection with the so-called truck cartel would have become statute-barred even before the Commission’s decision on this case in September 2016.